L-E-A-R-N-E-R/fetch-Sdet-Assessment/README.md

 2. Open the terminal and execute the command

+   *docker pull selenium/standalone-chrome*

+   This might take a minute or two, depending on your internet connection.
+This command will pull the required selenium image from the docker hub.

+3. Then execute the command in the terminal

 *$ docker run --rm -it -p 4444:4444 -p 5900:5900 -p 7900:7900 --shm-size 2g seleniarm/standalone-chromium:latest*

 Note: Mac users may have different architectures for which the docker run command can differ.
 Please refer to the below link for further assistance

 https://github.com/SeleniumHQ/docker-selenium#experimental-mult-arch-aarch64armhfamd64-images

-3. Download the project zip file from Google Drive link.
+4. Download the project zip file from Google Drive link.

-4. Open another terminal and navigate to the working directory of the project called GoldBar
+5. Open another terminal and navigate to the working directory of the project called GoldBar

    cd GoldBar

-5. Execute this command in your terminal to compile your Java program
+6. Execute this command in your terminal to compile your Java program

 	javac -cp "lib/*" src/App.java

   Note: Make sure you are in the GoldBar directory when you execute this command

-6. Execute this command in your terminal to run your Java program
+7. Execute this command in your terminal to run your Java program

 	java -cp “src:lib/*” App

-7. After a few seconds, you should see the following output on your screen
+8. After a few seconds, you should see the following output on your screen

  ![image](https://github.com/L-E-A-R-N-E-R/fetch-Sdet-Assessment/assets/41851792/86bb320a-d294-4bce-ab29-4b29dfd19a9b)

-Note: In order to witness the full automation of the algorithm on http://sdetchallenge.fetch.com/ website in action, visit the link http://localhost:7900/?autoconnect=1&resize=scale&password=secret quickly after executing the java command in step 6.
+Note: In order to witness the full automation of the algorithm on http://sdetchallenge.fetch.com/ website in action, visit the link http://localhost:7900/?autoconnect=1&resize=scale&password=secret quickly after executing the java command in step 7.

-8. After step 7, if you want to run the program again, don't execute the command from step 6 instantly.
+9. After step 8, if you want to run the program again, don't execute the command from step 7 instantly.
 First, delete the container from the Docker desktop that is actively running, (don't delete the Selenium image that was pulled from step 2), and repeat the instructions from step 3.